ModelEarth/projects/location/setup/docker/README.md

 Increased memory limit from 8GB to 24GB
 Increase Swap from 1GB to 3GB
 -->

+## How to build with a different "src" file

+We're not taking this approach, prepending "team-" instead.

+1.)
+Add to vite.config.js:  root: 'src-merged'

+2.)
+In package.json, replace "src" with "src-merged" (was in one place)

+3.)
+Add to svelt.config.js (Provided by ChatGPT.
+You might need all these lines.)

+, files: {
+assets: 'src-merged/assets',
+lib: 'src-merged/lib',
+params: 'src-merged/params',
+routes: 'src-merged/routes',
+serviceWorker: 'src-merged/service-worker',
+appTemplate: 'src-merged/app.html'

 ---
 <br>[Install for Building Locally](../) - without Docker